A Normal, Boring Life: Present day

-In the morning, Shauna (Melanie Lynskey) sneaks into the house and hides in a room, which belongs to a woman named Kelly (Hilary Swank), her wife Alex, Hannah's daughter, with both having children.
-After Alex leaves to take the children to school, she immediately grabs a knife, aware that someone is spying on her.
+In the morning, Shauna (Melanie Lynskey) sneaks into the house and hides in a room, which belongs to a woman named Kelly (Hilary Swank), her wife Alex, Hannah's daughter, and their children.
+After Alex leaves to take the children to school, Kelly immediately grabs a knife, aware that someone is spying on her.
 Shauna comes out, scaring Kelly, who is actually Melissa.

 At the hospital, Taissa (Tawny Cypress) is informed that Van (Lauren Ambrose) is worsening and might need to go into hospice, which she refuses to believe.
 Hoping to appease "it", she and Misty (Christina Ricci) go to the hospice, entering the room of a patient in coma who is nearing death.
 Taissa almost smothers the man with a pillow, but cannot bring herself to do it before he passes away from his condition.
-"The Other Tai" locks herself with Van.
+"The Other Tai" locks herself in with Van.
 While staying at the hotel, Jeff (Warren Kole) runs into the furniture store clients, who are meeting with a new partner.
 After talking with Callie (Sarah Desjardins), Jeff concludes they are not really in danger despite Shauna's concerns.
 They check out of the hotel, and Jeff apologizes to the clients, blaming Shauna's behavior, but still maintaining that he is trustworthy.

 During their conversation, Melissa explains that she did not truly love Shauna in the wilderness, and that she is content with her new life, which she started after faking her death shortly after rescue.
 She also explains that her therapist suggested she should move forward, which is why she sent the tape to Shauna, along with a note asking her to move on, which Shauna did not read.
 Nevertheless, Shauna still believes Melissa tried to kill her, while Melissa mocks the lie she fabricated through her life after leaving the wilderness.
 Suddenly, Shauna attacks her and they engage in a brutal fight, which culminates when Shauna bites off a piece of Melissa's skin.
 She forces her to eat it, threatening to reveal her real identity to her family.